Latticeworks1/meme-syndicate/README.md

 ## 🚀 Overview
 The Memecoin Treasury Multi-Agent System provides a comprehensive framework for analyzing, investing in, and creating memecoins through autonomous agents that collaborate via a shared vector database.
 The system implements a ReAct (Reasoning and Acting) pattern to enable reflective decision-making and autonomous web browsing capabilities.
+---
+🏗️ Architecture
+The system consists of specialized agents that share information through ChromaDB collections:
 ```mermaid
 graph TD
     subgraph "Vector Storage"